 Caesarea Philippi was a Roman city by Mount Hermon.
-It was founded by Philip the Tetrarch, Herod’s son, and since Jesus visited the town, it has been an important Christian pilgrimage destination.
+And since Jesus visited it, it has become an important Christian pilgrimage destination.

 The remains of Caesarea Philippi are part of Banias (Hermon Stream Nature Reserve).
 And Banias Nature Reserve is located at the Golan Heights, near Tel Dan Nature Reserve and Mount Hermon.
 Banias has two entrances, and on the following map, I marked them.

-If you want to see the remains of Caesarea Philippi, then drive to Banias Springs entrance.
+If you want to see the remains of Caesarea Philippi, then drive to the Banias Springs entrance.

 Here is the map of this National Park: